hashicorp/terraform-provider-google/website/docs/r/clouddeploy_target.html.markdown

 * `membership` -
   (Optional)
   Membership of the GKE Hub-registered cluster to which to apply the Skaffold configuration.
 Format is `projects/{project}/locations/{location}/memberships/{membership_name}`.

+The `associated_entities` block supports:

+* `anthos_clusters` -
+  (Optional)
+  Optional.
+Information specifying Anthos clusters as associated entities.

+* `entity_id` -
+  (Required)
+  The name for the key in the map for which this object is mapped to in the API

+* `gke_clusters` -
+  (Optional)
+  Optional.
+Information specifying GKE clusters as associated entities.

+The `anthos_clusters` block supports:

+* `membership` -
+  (Optional)
+  Optional.
+Membership of the GKE Hub-registered cluster to which to apply the Skaffold configuration.
+Format is `projects/{project}/locations/{location}/memberships/{membership_name}`.

+The `gke_clusters` block supports:

+* `cluster` -
+  (Optional)
+  Optional.
+Information specifying a GKE Cluster.
+Format is `projects/{project_id}/locations/{location_id}/clusters/{cluster_id}`.

+* `internal_ip` -
+  (Optional)
+  Optional.
+If true, `cluster` is accessed using the private IP address of the control plane endpoint.
+Otherwise, the default IP address of the control plane endpoint is used.
+The default IP address is the private IP address for clusters with private control-plane endpoints and the public IP address otherwise.
+Only specify this option when `cluster` is a [private GKE cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept).

+* `proxy_url` -
+  (Optional)
+  Optional.
+If set, used to configure a [proxy](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#proxy) to the Kubernetes server.

 The `custom_target` block supports: